xitongsys/parquet-go/README.md

 ```

 ## Types
 There are two types in Parquet: Primitive Type and Logical Type.
 Logical types are stored as primitive types.
-The following lists is the currently implemented data types:
+The following list is the currently implemented data types:

 |Parquet Type|Primitive Type|Go Type|
 |-|-|-|